calmm-js/partial.lenses/README.md

 ### Isomorphisms

 [Isomorphisms](https://en.wikipedia.org/wiki/Isomorphism) are [lenses](#lenses)
-with an [inverse](#L-inverse).
+with a kind of [inverse](#L-inverse).
 The focus of an isomorphism is the whole data structure rather than a part of it.

 More specifically, a lens, `iso`, is an isomorphism iff the following equations hold for all `x` and `y` in the domain and range, respectively, of the lens: